Much needed or Much-needed? Hyphen Rule Explained

 When it’s time to dust off your keyboard and embark on your next piece, keep these examples as your roadside assist.
 A judicious use of hyphens as demonstrated by the AP Stylebook will set the right pace for your writing journey.

-Related: Is It Correct to Say "Please Find Below"?
+Related: Is It Correct to Say "Both of Them"?

 Sometimes, you’ll encounter compound adjectives after the noun they modify, especially in situations where they follow linking verbs.
 In such scenarios, the need for a hyphen fades away.
 For instance, “The technician is on call” communicates that the technician is available, without the need for hyphenation.